 As a candidate for elected office, unless you are independently wealthy and self-funding your campaign, you need to raise money.

-Signs, mailers, phone calls, polls, Facebook ads, you name it, they all cost money.
+Signs, mailers, phone calls, polls, Facebook ads, you name it — they all cost money.

-But you can’t raise the money you need without asking for it.
+And you can’t raise the money you need without asking for it.

 Here are five ways you can ask potential donors to make a contribution.